terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 For now **the focus is 100% on Palantir Foundry** because
 - PAL is a market leader.
 - **PAL offers a generous free demo account for hands-on experience for Foundry.**
-- **The built AI help (AIP/FDE) made it possible to complete the demos (quickly)**.
+- **The built-in AI help (AIP/FDE) made it possible to complete the demos (quickly)**.
 Without AI this would have taken at least 5x longer to do.
 - In the near future AIP/FDE could develop into higher level AI assistant that would lead the user by the hand through complex setups.
   - This would lead to a much larger customer base that does not depend on human FDE's.
   - Competitors will come out with similar products soon (a lot of PAL expertise will transfer to these new systems).